 where $f$ is any function mapping a prompt $x$ and response $\mathbf{y}$ to a non-negative value $f \rbr{x , \mathbf{y}} \in \mathds{R}_{\geq 0}$, and,

-is the maximum incorrect response value (set to 0 in the absence of an incorrect response).\footnote{We follow the convention $\nicefrac{a}{0} \!=\!
-0$ if $a \!=\!
-0$ otherwise $\pm \infty$.} Therefore, our e-scores compare a test response value to the incorrect calibration response values.
-The specific definition of $f^{*}$ provides guarantees pertaining to the inclusion of an incorrect response (cf. \cref{subsec:theory-worst_and_e_values}), which is similar to the non-conformity functions in \citet{mohri2024language,cherian2024large,rubintoles2025conformal}.
+is the maximum incorrect response value (set to 0 in the absence of an incorrect response).\footnote{We follow the convention $\nicefrac{a}{0} \! = \!
+0$ if $a \! = \!
+0$, otherwise $\pm \infty$.} As a result, our e-scores compare a test response value with the incorrect calibration response values.
+The specific definition of $f^{*}$ provides guarantees pertaining to the inclusion of any incorrect response (cf. \cref{subsec:theory-worst_and_e_values}), similar to the non-conformity functions in \citet{mohri2024language,cherian2024large,rubintoles2025conformal}.